apache/paimon/docs/content/engines/spark3.md

 Alternatively, you can copy `paimon-spark-3.3-{{< version >}}.jar` under `spark/jars` in your Spark installation directory.

-**Step 2: Specify Table Store Catalog**
+**Step 2: Specify Paimon Catalog**

-When starting `spark-sql`, use the following command to register Table Store’s Spark catalog with the name `paimon`.
+When starting `spark-sql`, use the following command to register Paimon’s Spark catalog with the name `paimon`.
 Table files of the warehouse is stored under `/tmp/table_store`.

 ```bash
 spark-sql ... \